ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99d-quiz-selection-sort.md

 - [ ] It depends on the order of the records

 ::: hints
-- Selection sort first finds the largest key in an unsorted list, then the second largest, and so on.
+- Selection sort first finds the smallest element in an unsorted list, then the second smallest, and so on.
-- To find the next largest key value requires searching through the entire unsorted portion of the array, but the search itself needs no swaps.
+- To find the next smallest element requires searching through the entire unsorted portion of the array, but the search itself needs no swaps.
-- Once the next largest key is found, one swap is required to put the record in place.
+- Once the next smallest element is found, one swap is required to put the element in place.
-- We don't need to check anything on the very last pass, since at that point the first record must already be in place.
+- We don't need to check anything on the very last pass, since at that point the last element must already be in place.
 :::
 ::::::::::::::::::::::::::::::